|

 0 Comments

+I look forward to seeing you there!
 Thank you to all who came out to celebrate Forests!
 And a special thank you to my husband who helped me with the puppets.

 Please join me to celebrate the launch of FORESTS at Children's Book World, 10580 West Pico Blvd, Los Angeles.
 I'll bring puppets and you can take the What Forest Are You? personality quiz.
 There MIGHT also be some sweet treats :) See you there!